charles-uno/charles-uno.github.io/_posts/2017-01-08-rock-paper-pokemon.md

     </span>
 </div>

-When graphed, those sixteen rules look like this:
+Judging the interactions one by one, this system looks a lot like the old one -- most interactions are intuitive, and a few feel a bit forced for the sake of balance.
+The differences become evident when we take a step back and look at the system as a whole:

 ![Reworked Pokémon Type Interaction Graph](/assets/images/pokemon/type_graph.png) *Reworked Pokémon Type Interaction Graph*

-Many of the above interactions line up with the originals, but the system itself has undergone two big changes.
+There are two big changes.
 First, each of the new interactions is symmetrical; Water beats Fire, regardless of which side is attacking[^3].
 Second, under the new model, each type has two good matchups and two bad matchups.

 [^3]: As far as symmetry is concerned, some type interactions make more sense than others.
 When you drop a toaster into the bathtub, whatever's in the water gets fried... but it also does a number on the wiring!
 That's a level of realism that we have sacrificed in exchange for simplicity.